patrickgunnar/pixelance/README.md

 ## License and Ownership

-All rights and intellectual property over Caladria are exclusively owned by Patrick Gunnar.
+All rights and intellectual property over Pixelance are exclusively owned by Patrick Gunnar.